jtrain/jtrain.github.com/_posts/2013-01-03-happy-productive-employees-with-this-simple-certification-system.md

 ---
 title: "How to Have Productive Employees with a Simple Certification System"
 abstract: "Nick Sarillo uses this certification system to develop enthusiastic well trained employees that stick around the company for a long time.
-So how does Nick Sarillo implement his certification system?
-And how can you use it to develop employees that are passionate about your company?"
+How can you use it to develop employees that are passionate about your company?"

 image: "https://lh3.googleusercontent.com/-JGRMbkTS9nw/UOUh_LIrrlI/AAAAAAAAAPU/j2RhLiXu7bI/s320/certification.png"
 published: true